Zhangyunpeng1987/NSCLC-DMSPsig/README.md

 The scripts are organized by figure to facilitate reproducibility.
 Each folder contains the code used to generate the corresponding panels in the manuscript.

 For example:
-- `code/Figure1/` contains scripts for Figure 1 and supplementary Figure 1.
+- `code/Figure1/` contains scripts for Figure 1
-- `code/Figure2/` contains scripts for Figure 1 and supplementary Figure 2.
+- `code/FigureS1/` contains scripts for supplementary Figure 1.
 - Subsequent folders correspond to the remaining figures.

 Users can follow these scripts to reproduce the results step by step.